The University Act of 1937

 Section 3 defined the categories of faculty, distinguishing between full and associate professors, private lecturers (habilitated scholars with the permission and obligation to teach, though lacking paid appointments), instructors, and teaching assistants.
 The teaching obligation for professors, previously set at ten to twelve hours a week, was reduced to no less than eight.
 Limiting appointments to six years – a demand that had been expressed in the Basel city parliament – was rejected as it would have meant creating a tier of faculty with lesser rights compared to those already appointed for life.
 The motive here – revealed by references to a possible “national interest” – was to have means to deal with professors who sympathized with the Nazi regime (see the Gerlach case).

 Section 4 regulated the division of faculties.
-This reaffirmed the division of the Faculty of Philosophy into faculties we might recognize today as humanities and natural sciences, a Faculty of Philosophy and History (Philosophisch-Naturwissenschaftlichen Fakultät) and a Faculty of Philosophy and Natural Science (Philosophisch-Naturwissenschaftlichen Fakultät), formally consolidating a distinction that had already been made on a subordinate level.
+This reaffirmed the division of the Faculty of Philosophy into faculties we might recognize today as humanities and natural sciences, a Faculty of Philosophy and History (Philosophisch-Naturwissenschaftliche Fakultät) and a Faculty of Philosophy and Natural Science (Philosophisch-Naturwissenschaftliche Fakultät), formally consolidating a distinction that had already been made on a subordinate level.
 The regret over this “rift” and the “loss of historical unity” was greater among representatives of the old sciences than among those from the new sciences.

 Abolition of the Faculty of Theology?

 One controversy that arose, especially outside the university, was whether the Faculty of Theology should be maintained.
 A motion submitted by Communist members of the Grand Council for abolition was rejected by a vote of seventy to forty-four.
 The Catholics were generally against secularization and therefore supported the continuation of the Reformed faculty.
 The Friends of the University (see Supporters and sponsoring associations) also became involved in this discussion, inviting Ernst Staehelin to give a lecture on “The Nature and Task of the Theological Faculty” which they subsequently published in their own series in 1934.
 One issue this lecture addressed was whether and to what extent donors who endowed university chairs should have a say in appointing their holders.
 While the theologians wanted to grant these supporters at least the right to propose candidates, the Grand Council remained firmly opposed.
-Preventing private circles from exercising influence, via donations, on the intellectual orientation of professors was considered more important than the money this would have saved the state.
+Preventing private circles from exercising influence via donations on the intellectual orientation of professors was considered more important than the money this would have saved the state.

 For the other two faculties, the Faculty of Law and the Faculty of Medicine, no fundamental changes were enacted.
 The Faculty of Medicine was expanded to include the Institute of Dentistry, and the idea of integrating faculty members in the field of economics into the Faculty of Law, which had been circulating since the beginning of the twentieth century, was rejected.
 The allocation of new professorships resulted in a certain shift and the following distribution: